Breakfast Quesadillas

 Frequently Asked Questions

-What is the best cheese for breakfast quesadillas?
+What is the best cheese for this recipe?

 I have tested a lot of cheese combinations in these and my favorites are sharp cheddar and pepper jack.
 Sharp cheddar melts smoothly without getting greasy, and pepper jack adds a little kick that wakes you up in the morning.
 I usually do a 50/50 mix of both.
 Mozzarella works but it gets stringy and tends to pull the fillings out when you bite, so I save that for my Italian version with pesto.

-How do I keep my quesadilla from getting soggy?
+How do I keep the tortilla from getting soggy?

-What is the best way to reheat breakfast quesadillas?
+What is the best way to reheat these?

 I have tried all three methods and the air fryer wins every time.
 360 degrees for 4-5 minutes and the tortilla crisps back up like it was just made.
 The microwave works in a pinch (wrap in a damp paper towel, 60-120 seconds) but the tortilla comes out soft.
 The oven at 350 degrees is good if you are reheating a bunch at once.